Fortress64/fortress64.github.io/devices/sunny.md

 [View XDA Thread](https://xdaforums.com/t/multiple-custom-recoveries-unofficial-xiaomi-redmi-note-10-sunny-mojito-twrp-orangefox-pbrp-10-juli-2025.4721961/)

 All three recoveries are available in two formats: a bootable `.img` file and an installable `.zip` for flashing from within recovery.
-Each release bundles Magisk v30.1.
-Recoveries can be booted directly via Fastboot without being permanently flashed to the device.
+Each release bundles the latest Magisk at that buildtime.
+>Recoveries can be booted and used directly via Fastboot without being permanently flashed to the device.

-**Magisk installation:** OrangeFox includes full built-in Magisk manager support.
+**Magisk installation:** OrangeFox includes full built-in Magisk manager flashing support.
 For TWRP and PBRP, navigate to `/Magisk/Magisk.zip` within the recovery interface and flash the zip directly.

 ### TWRP 3.7.1 (Team Win Recovery Project)

 A well-established recovery with broad device support, a touch-based interface, and support for ADB sideloading, full backups (NANDroid), and file system operations.

-#### Screenshots
+#### Screenshot

 ![TWRP Screenshots](/img/xiaomi/Screenshot-Xiaomi-TWRP.webp)